intershop/devenv-4-iom/doc/06_troubleshooting.md

 "IOM is not working" is a very unspecific description, but it is the most common.
 For a systematic search for the root cause, you have to know the different stages of starting IOM and how to get detailed information about each stage.

 The IOM development environment consists of three main components: database, mail server and IOM.
 If the mail server is not working properly, it will not affect the startup of IOM.
-Hence, in a situation where IOM is not working at all, we only have to take a look at the database and IOM itself.
+Hence, in a situation where IOM is not working all, it's only necessary to take a look at the database and IOM itself.

 ### Search for Problems of Postgres Database

 Before searching for a problem, the status of the Postgres database should be checked.
-The easiest way to do this is to use the `info postgres` command.
+The easiest way to do this, is to use the `info postgres` command.
 The output of this command contains a section named _Kubernetes_, which shows the status of the Postgres pod.
-If the Postgres pod is working, the entry _READY_ should be _1/1_ and entry _STATUS_ should be _Running_, see example below:
+If the Postgres pod is working, the entry _READY_ is _1/1_ and _STATUS_ is _Running_, see example below:

     # get information about postgres component
     devenv-cli.sh info postgres